 2 teaspoons dijon mustard

-small pinch of salt and pepper
+small pinch of salt and pepper2 tablespoons olive oil

 1 tablespoon red or white wine vinegar